amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 **Solution**:
 - Check whether there is a mistake in the scopes included in the request.
-- Check whether the request includes scopes that were not included during application registrations.
+- Check whether the request includes scopes that were not included during the application's registration.

 **Issue**: An access denied error is returned to the redirect URI.
 For example,
 ```